codepo8/web-cheatcodes/README.md

 You can also see the print version of any web site without printing it.

 And you can switch to reduced motion for sites that have too much animation going on.

-## Removing annoying overlays and content

-## Removing redirections and turning on context menus

-Some of the - let's say fringe content - sites on the web annoy users by adding redirections when you click on them before you can click any of the real content.
-Others disallow right-clicking any of the elements and access the context menu.
-You can avoid these annoying redirects by checking the Elements tool and remove so called "Event Handlers".

 ## Taking screenshots